Canary rockfish: Taxonomy

 The canary rockfish was first formally described in 1864 by the American zoologist Theodore Gill with the type locality given as California.
 Some authorities place this species in the subgenus Rosicola.
-The specific name pinniger is a compound of pinnis which means "fin" and iger meaning "to bear" thought to be a reference to the longer pectoral and ventral fins of this species in comparison to the similar S. rosaceus'.
+The specific name pinniger is a compound of pinnis which means "fin" and iger meaning "to bear" thought to be a reference to the longer pectoral and ventral fins of this species in comparison to the similar S. rosaceus.

-Species description
+Description

 As the name suggests, this rockfish is notable for a general orange-yellow appearance, consisting of a blotchy orange pattern over a whitish or light gray background.
 The head has three stripes angling downwards and back, the middle one generally running across the eye, and the other two on each side of the eye.
-The lateral line is in a clear area.
+The lateral line is within a narrow stripe clear of blotches.
 The fins are orange, with the pectoral, pelvic, and anal fins somewhat pointed and larger (thus the species epithet pinniger, meaning "I bear a large fin").
 Some individuals have dark blotches on the body or dorsal fin.
-Maximum recorded length if 76 cm (29.6 in).
+Maximum recorded length is 76 cm (29.6 in).

-Genetics

-A potential PCR-RFLP genetic sex marker developed for gopher rockfish does not successfully distinguish male and female canary rockfish.

-Ecology and conservation status
+Ecology

 Young canaries live in relatively shallow water, moving to deeper water as they mature.
 Adults are mostly found at depths of 80–200 meters (with two recorded at 838 meters), tending to collect in groups around pinnacles and similar high-relief rock formations, especially where the current is strong.
 Some off Oregon have been reported living over flat rock and mud-boulder bottoms.
 They may move considerable distances; one individual covered 700 km in four years after being tagged and released.
 Juveniles feed on small crustacea such as krill larvae (and eggs), copepods and amphipods, while adults eat krill and small fishes.

+Conservation

 They have been an important commercial species since at least the early 1880s, with fisheries off San Francisco, California and Washington state.
 They are caught in trawling and hook and line operations, along with a variety of other fish such as yellowtail, lingcod, and other rockfishes.
 The population on the U.S. West Coast were declared overfished in 2000 and a recovery plan was implemented in 2001.
 This stock was declared rebuilt in 2015.

 In 2007, the National Marine Fisheries Service (NMFS) received a petition to list a distinct population segment (DPS) of canary rockfish, and four other rockfishes, in Puget Sound, as an endangered or threatened species under the Endangered Species Act).
 (ESA).
 NMFS found that this petition presented enough information to warrant conducting a status review of the species.
 Based on the status review NMFS proposed listing this species as threatened in 2009.
 After a later review that included new genetic analyses, a final listing decision was made in January 2017: